Nkarta to Participate at Upcoming Investor Conferences

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., April 12, 2023 (GLOBE NEWSWIRE) -- Nkarta, Inc. (Nasdaq: NKTX), a biopharmaceutical company developing engineered natural killer (NK) cell therapies to treat cancer, today announced its participation at two upcoming investor conferences:
+SOUTH SAN FRANCISCO, Calif., April 12, 2023 (GLOBE NEWSWIRE) -- Nkarta, Inc. NKTX, a biopharmaceutical company developing engineered natural killer (NK) cell therapies to treat cancer, today announced its participation at two upcoming investor conferences:

 22nd Annual Needham Virtual Healthcare Conference